Mahmoud Kabil

-Life & career
+Life and career

 Mahmoud Kabil was born in Cairo, Egypt.
 His father, Dr. Ibrahim Kabil, was head of the internal revenue service in Alexandria and the Western provinces as well as the Minister of Finance in the shadow government of the Saadi opposition party before the 1952 coup.
 At his death in 1959, Mahmoud was 12.
 Kabil was educated at the Lycee Francais of Alexandria before joining the Military of Egypt in 1964 at the age of 18.
 Serving until 1973 as an officer and captain in the Special Forces, Kabil participated in the Yemen War, the Six-Day War, and the War of Attrition.

 Prior to his decision to enlist, Kabil was approached by director Youssef Chahine about starring in one of his films.
 Though Kabil declined the offer at the time, he would later renew ties with Chahine after his service in the military.
 Chahine, credited with launching the career of Omar Sharif, took Kabil under his wing and established him as a promising young actor in Egyptian cinema during the 1970s.
 Some of Kabil's more notable films during this period include Chahine's The Sparrow, Love Under the Rain (based on the Naguib Mahfouz novel), and The Damned (an adaptation of King Lear).

 Kabil spent the last years of the 1970s attempting to have a short story he penned, Sinai 73, turned into a full-length film.
 Based on his experience of capturing Israeli pilot Yair Barak in the Six-Day War in 1967, the film was ideally to be a joint American-Israeli-Egyptian production that would highlight the possibility of peace between Egypt and Israel.
 By 1979, Dustin Hoffman had signed on to play the role of Kabil's prisoner for $3.5 million, but the project ultimately never advanced past the preliminary stages due to Sadat's assassination.
 United Studios of Israel approached Kabil to produce the film independent of Egyptian involvement, but he declined.
 After a visit to Israel in March 1980, Kabil was subsequently blacklisted by the League of Arab States and threatened by radical terrorist groups such as the Abu Nidal Organization.
 Unable to find work as an actor, Kabil left to the United States in 1981.